 Counseling services are provided by the University Counselor at no cost to currently enrolled students, faculty, staff, and their families.
 These services are available to students, faculty, and staff who are experiencing any of a broad range of personal or interpersonal difficulties.
-The University Counselor also serves as the ADA/504 Coordinator to assist students requesting accommodations.
-Appointments may be scheduled by contacting the Counseling Office.
+We have three staff counselors in the Counseling Center, and two graduate student interns trained to assist students.
+The Counseling Center is located on the lower level of the Evans Student Center.
+Appointments may be requested by contacting Vickie Davis in the Student Development Office, at 870-245-5220 or davisv@obu.edu.The University Counseling Center Director, Dan Jarboe, also serves as the ADA/504 Coordinator to assist students requesting accommodations.
 Students who require assistance beyond the scope of the University Counseling Services will be given a referral to a community-based resource.